aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/pivot-tables/pivot-table-hide-and-sort-data/_index.md

 </html>
 ```

-The source and output excel files used in the code snippet are attached for reference.
+The source and output Excel files used in the code snippet are attached for reference.

 [Source File](96928093.xlsx)